 ELIGIBILITY TO ADOPT

 Most loving, stable families qualify to adopt from Malawi.
 However, certain factors could keep you from adopting in general or from Malawi in particular, as each country has its own rules as to who can adopt.
 Malawi prefers adoptive families that have a connection to the country of Malawi.
-These families must be Christian families who attend church regularly.
+The orphanage requires that families must be Christian families who attend church regularly.
 Before applying, please consult with Nightlight regarding any sensitive issues that may apply to you, such as a divorce, a mental health issue, or a criminal history.

 - Make application to Nightlight Christian

-- Begin your adoption home study and submit form I-600A to
+- Begin your adoption home study and submit form I-600A to US

 - Begin to assemble your dossier.
 We will give you detailed